-Traveler Rewards Program: New Travelers receive a $200 discount on the Historic Route 66 tour!
+**Traveler Rewards Program: New Travelers receive a $150 discount on Part 1 or Part 2 of the Route 66 tour!
+New travelers doing the full tour will receive a $300 discount.
 Returning travelers receive our Alumni Traveler Discount of 5-10% off the main tour price.
-Terms, exclusions and conditions apply.
 Check out our Traveler Rewards page for more details.

 - All land travel as outlined